 Many who come to The By Name Project events are in need of more than just food or clothing.
 They seek friendship, understanding, or a shoulder to cry on.
 We aim to meet the community where they are and offer all the spiritual and emotional support we can.

 Weekday Homeless Ministry

-Several days a week, committed members of The By Name Project go to the Dingle Street Park to provide food for the homeless who frequent there.
-Over the years we've developed close ties with individuals we've encountered there and our volunteers are quickly recognized and welcomed.
+Several days during the week, committed members of The By Name Project visit the Dingle St. location, and other areas throughout the city, to distribute regularly donated food for the homeless who frequent there.
+This effort contributes to vision of consistancy, and really caring to know people.
+Over the years we've developed close ties with individuals we've encountered in Sumter and our volunteers are quickly recognized and welcomed.